ChongzhouFang/ChongzhouFang.github.io/_pages/about.md

 I'll be on the academic job market later this year.

 ## News
+- Aug.
+2024: I presented our [evaluation for LLM for code analysis](https://chongzhoufang.github.io/files/security2024slides.pdf) at Usenix Security'24 in Philadelphia.
 - Jun.
 2024: Our paper about defence against bit-flip attacks was accepted by Usenix Security 2024.
 - Feb.
 2024: Our LLM analysis paper and LLM fuzzing paper were accepted by Usenix Security 2024.
 - Nov.
-2023: I presented [FPGA fingerprinting attack paper](https://chongzhoufang.github.io/files/CCS2023slides.pdf) at CCS'23 in Copenhagen, Denmark.
+2023: I presented [FPGA fingerprinting attack paper](https://chongzhoufang.github.io/files/CCS2023slides.pdf) at CCS'23 in Copenhagen.
 - Nov.
 2023: Our SpecScope paper was accepted by DATE 2024.
 - Oct.
 2023: I was awarded the travel grant to attend ACM CCS 2023.
 - Jul.
 2023: Our ML side-channel attack paper was accepted by ICCAD 2023.